 To modify your bot’s settings:- Return to Google Cloud Console

-- Navigate to your project and the Google Chat API
+- Navigate to your project and open the Google Chat API

 - Update any settings as needed